Healthy eating and exercise

 Avoid smoking

-Smoking reduces life expectancy by 15-25 years.
-If you are a smoker, you are twice more likely to have a heart attack than a non-smoker.
-The moment you stop smoking, the risk of heart attack begins to reduce.
+you are twice more likely to have a heart attack than a non-smoker.
+The

 Cut down on salt